 The complete content of the response.
 If the response is HTML, JS, or CSS, it will be shown as text:

-If the response is JSON, it will be shown as an inspectable object:
+If the response is JSON, it will be shown as an inspectable object.

 If the response is an image, the tab displays a preview:

-The Timings tab has a more detailed, annotated, view of the timeline bar for that request showing how the total wait time is split into the various stages:
+It presents a more detailed, annotated, view of the timeline bar for that request showing how the total wait time is split into the various stages:

-From Firefox 37 onwards, if the site is being served over HTTPS, you get an extra tab labeled "Security".
+If the site is being served over HTTPS, you get an extra tab labeled "Security".
 This contains details about the secure connection used including the protocol, the cipher suite, and certificate details:

-From Firefox 38 onwards, the Security tab shows a warning for security weaknesses.
+The Security tab shows a warning for security weaknesses.
 Currently it warns you about two weaknesses:

 - Using SSLv3 instead of TLS